MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-regional-sales.md

 ### Get the .pbix file for this sample

-Alternatively, you can download the Employee Hiring and History sample as a .pbix file, which is designed for use with Power BI Desktop.
+Alternatively, you can download the Regional Sales Sample as a .pbix file, which is designed for use with Power BI Desktop.

 1. Open the GitHub Samples repository to the [Regional Sales Sample .pbix file](https://github.com/microsoft/powerbi-desktop-samples/blob/main/new-power-bi-service-samples/Regional%20Sales%20Sample.pbix).